Asunto: History

 In the summer of 2003, Asunto played in São Paulo at The South American Hardcore Fest (Verdurada), with some auxiliary band members because some of their original could not travel to Brazil.
 Raúl Santana leaves the band by personal issues and Frank Millard took his place in the band.

 In 2004, they played at hundreds of shows around the country.
 On December 13 the album Cuando Las Sutilezas Mueren was edited by En Tus Venas Records.
 This last album was the consolidation of Asunto in the international scene and also a renew sound for Chilean bands, fusing melodic death metal and hardcore.

 In 2005, Frank leaves Asunto, and that's when Rodrigo Godoy took his place.
 In the middle of this year Asunto made a European Tour in fourteen countries, playing at twenty-five shows.
 Also took his final place in the Chilean musical scene, taking out of the underground the hardcore scene and promoting metalcore sound and the vegan straight edge movement.
 That year they made massive shows for over thousands people, playing with bands from other musical scenes.

 In 2006, the compilatory album El Fuego Sigue Ardiendo was edited in México by Decision Personal Records.
 Thanks to the support that the record gave to them Asunto played in countries all over South America like México, Colombia and Perú to name a few.
 That same year they started to make and record new songs.

 In 2007, Mitchel leaves the band and Frank came back to Asunto.
 With these current members they had a new tour in México.
 Their album Afirmación De Vida was edited at the same time by En Tus Venas Records (Chile), Decision Personal Records (México), Por Tu Capricho Mueren Records (México), Sin Fronteras Records (Colombia), and Dignify Records (Argentina).
 Asunto received the award to The Animalist Band of the Year by the two Chilean organizations: Actitud Animal and Federación Chilena de Instituciones de Protección Animal (Chilean Federation of Animal Protection Institutions).

 In the present 2008, Asunto is waiting the edition of their new album Afirmación De Vida by labels from USA, Europe, Brazil, and Hong Kong.
 The band has also started the making process of their new material for their new album that will come alive at the end of this year.

-With five albums, thousands of shows of experience, international tours and a hundred per cent to give in every show, the band is still on top, being loyal to his audience year after year, captivating new followers at every show.
+The band has released five albums and has performed international tours.